 X-rays are taken from several different angles, but the injury may be difficult to see.
-Usually, computed tomography (CT) is also needed to diagnose Lisfranc fracture-dislocation.
+Often, CT is also needed to diagnose Lisfranc fracture-dislocation.
 CT can provide more detailed, three-dimensional images of the injury.

-People are usually admitted to a hospital and seen by an orthopedic surgeon as soon as possible.
+People with Lisfranc fracture-dislocation are usually admitted to a hospital and seen by an orthopedic surgeon as soon as possible.

 Usually, one of the following is required: